 It’s easier with drones

 Where mapping parts of a field takes a lot of time on foot, drones can map an entire field quickly and effectively.
 This makes it easier for farmers to get a quick, thorough record of wildlife damage across the whole field.
+For instance, farmers in Melbourne and Brisbane are using drones to monitor the health and growth of real Christmas trees, allowing them to assess potential wildlife impact more efficiently.
 Commercially available AI software can then process this data to accurately identify how much of the crop has been lost.

 Animal damage in a field detected using artificial intelligence, Source: Gábor Érdi